meteor/meteor/packages/logic-solver/README.md

 (There are many 3x3 magic squares, but the magic sum is always 15, because all the digits together add up to 45!)

 Let's use Logic Solver to find magic squares.
-We could be general about it and write code that would extend to NxN squares, but let's keep it simple and name the digit locations as follows:
+We could be fancy about it and write code that would generalize to NxN magic squares, but let's keep it simple and name the digit locations as follows:

 ```
 A B C